What to do if you can't travel during the Coronavirus period

 24 March 2020

-The world has been stopped as the unknown virus named Covid-19 spread around the world in less than 2 months.
+The world has been stopped as the unknown virus named Covid-19 spread across the globe in less than two months.
 No one has imagined something like that could ever happen.
 It feels like living in a sci-fi movie with a bad scenario but with an unpredictable ending.
 Our governments have decided on drastic orders to shut down our jobs and private lives.
 Worldwide this means no traveling and for wanderlusters like you and me, pretty big shock.

 No need to list the facts about Coronavirus or Covid-19.
-We strongly recommend reading the advice from your local authorities and governments, as well as the guidance from the World Health Organization (WHO), a reliable and trusted source of global news and information.
-All those organizations advise against all non-urgent traveling and more and more countries even closed their borders.
+We strongly recommend reading the advice from your local authorities and governments, and the guidance from the World Health Organization (WHO), a reliable and trusted source of global news and information.
+All those organizations advise against all non-urgent traveling, and more and more countries even closed their borders.

-Most of us face canceled plans, non-refundable hotel reservations, missed shows or rare opportunities we've been looking for.
+Most of us face canceled plans, non-refundable hotel reservations, missed shows, or rare opportunities we've been looking for.
 And you all received the same answer.
 Force majeure.
-After initial shock and anger, let's look at the wider picture and make something out of this situation.
+After initial shock and anger, let's look at the broader picture and make something out of this situation.
 And what is that?
 We have listed some travel-related advice on what to do:

 1. Use the extra time we've been given during the social isolation or quarantine to create a bucket list.